MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/pickup-store-missing.md

 ---
 # required metadata

-title: Retail store doesn't display when pickup in store selected
+title: Retail store doesn't appear in the list of stores to pick up from
-description: This topic provides troubleshooting for when a retail store doesn't appear in the list of stores to pick up from.
+description: This topic provides troubleshooting information for when a retail store doesn't appear in the list of stores to pick up from.
 author: Reza-Assadi
 manager: AnnBe
-ms.date: 02/17/2021
+ms.date: 02/23/2021
 ms.topic: Troubleshooting
 ms.prod:
 ms.service: dynamics-365-retail